-In 1992, the Philippines government identified “biologically important public lands that are habitats of rare and endangered species.”
-Unfortunately, very little community consultation occurred in the process, so there is scant, if any, grassroots support for some of the protected areas.
-One of the areas so designated is Negros Island in the Western Visayas Region.
+In 1992, the Philippines government identified “biologically important public lands” that provide habitat for rare and endangered species.
+Unfortunately, during this process the government barely consulted communities, so there is scant grassroots support for some of the protected areas.
+One of the areas designated is Negros Island in the Western Visayas Region.
 The Municipality of Murcia is located within the North Negros Forest Reserve and Mt.
 Kanlaon Natural Park.
-Illegal logging, slash-and-burn farming, and indiscriminate hunting persist as threats to the protected area.
+Illegal logging, slash-and-burn farming, and indiscriminate hunting threaten the protected area.

 Three barangays (villages) in the municipality – Barangays Canlandog, Santa Cruz, and Buenavista – are willing to protect 4,942 acres of watershed forest adjacent to their villages for 30 years.
 In exchange, Seacology will fund the installation of a hydraulic ram pump water system.
 The Alternative Indigenous Development Foundation, Inc. will install the pumps, which will provide water for sanitation, hygiene, washing clothes, and drinking.